What Computer Should I Buy?

 Disk drive/space – Solid state drive, 500 gigabytes capacity

-Monitor / Laptop screen – Resolution of 1920×1080 or greater
+Monitor / Laptop screen – Resolution of 1920×1080 or greater, consider a higher number to fit more content on the screen

 The long version

-Processor: Intel i5 Series
+Processor: Intel i5, i7 or Ultra Series

 Memory (also called RAM) recommendation: 16 gigabytes (GB) or more

-We recommend a minimum of 16 gigabytes of memory.
-If you need something more budget friendly, 8 GB may be acceptable but we strongly advise 16 in order to help extend the life of the system.
-Remember that memory (aka RAM) is not how much data the computer can store – that is the hard drive which is covered in the next section.
+Memory/RAM is not how much data the computer can store – that is the hard drive which is covered in the next section.

 Hard drive/storage recommendation: Solid state,500 gigabyte (GB) or more

-An example of a non-recommended hard drive would be: 3.5″ 1TB 7200 RPM drive (3.5″ and RPM are both indications that the drive is not solid state.
-All solid state drives are 2.5″ and explicitly say “solid state”)
+An example of a non-recommended hard drive would be: 3.5″ 1TB 7200 RPM drive.

 Windows and Office

 If you are purchasing a computer for office or business use and you are using a server you might need to purchase the Professional edition of Windows.
-Windows Professional will allow you to connect to a business domain (if you use one) and has other features (like remote desktop/control) built-in.

 Many retail and less-expensive PCs will come with the Standard version of Windows rather than Professional.